 She wasn’t always such a mournful girl.
 Her father was a good guy once.
 Back when she was nine years old, he even scored a very lucrative teaching job, tutoring the elite children of Coral City.
 They even lived in the River Way for a while among houses so big they could fit an entire circus inside.
 Vivienne didn’t remember much of the students her father had over the years, only one of them stuck out in her mind.
 Blake Thorne, he was the one that ended her father’s career.
 He was also her best friend.

 Blake Thorne, the boy who believed in vampires, if only he hadn’t gone and gotten himself killed by one while under her father’s watch, maybe her father would still have a job teaching in Coral City.
 Vivienne had struggled not to blame Blake for dying.
 After all, he couldn’t help it.

-As Vivienne stared at her own reflection.
+Vivienne stared at her own reflection.
 Her hair, which Aunt Sully had clipped back behind her ear, flowed down in curls.
-She looked older, more girly, like she could be someone’s lover.
+She looked older, more girly like she could be someone’s lover.
 She wondered what that was like.
 The only boy she had ever spent some time alone with was Blake Thorne of the famous and rich Thorne family.
-He was twelve at the time and she was nine.
-When they were together they used to dig for artifacts in an old abandoned dirt lot at the edge of River Way.
+He was twelve at the time, and she was nine.
+When they were together, they used to dig for artifacts in an old abandoned dirt lot at the edge of River Way.
 He believed it used to be a stadium-sized arena where people would be forced to fight vampires.
 Once, he found a vampire fang.

 “Ahem,” the woman whose bag of celery and french bread that Vivienne was treacherously straddling said.
 Vivienne was so lost in her daydream that she didn’t notice that she had crushed most of the woman’s groceries.